How Three Entomologists Found Careers in Industry

 The journey to Monsanto

 “I became familiar with Monsanto through the southeast academic tour in 2014.
-It made me familiar with the technologies that were out there that could help farmers,” says Fran.
-Seeing Chesterfield was another pivotal moment in her journey: “I knew I wanted to work here when I saw it.
+It made me familiar with the technologies that were out there that could help farmers,” says Frankie.
+Seeing Chesterfield was another pivotal moment in his journey: “I knew I wanted to work here when I saw it.
 I could speak to chemists, agronomists, and protein scientists by setting up quick meetings.
 I loved how easily you could get fresh views that provide a diverse perspective of your system and its components, be it the plants, the proteins, the gene stacks, or a whole systemic bird’s eye view.”

-In addition to the positive corporate culture surrounding work and collaboration, Fran was drawn to the fact that the diversity metrics at Monsanto were one of the best.
+In addition to the positive corporate culture surrounding work and collaboration, Frankie was drawn to the fact that the diversity metrics at Monsanto were one of the best.
 The Human Rights Campaign (HRC) provides an annual Corporate Equality Index for rating workplaces on LGBTQ equality.
 HRC rankings are a useful metric for people in the LGBT+ community to know that a company creates a diverse and welcoming work environment.
 The score advocates for openness in the workplace and the need to be comfortable in said environment.
-Fran says, “You will do your best when you are comfortable.
+Frankie says, “You will do your best when you are comfortable.
 The open-mindedness of the people you work with is important.”

 What sort of inner narrative did you use to traverse the globe from your humble farm to the edge of the world and back again?